treolabs/treopim/docs/en/user-guide/product-families.md

 TreoPIM supports linking to product families not only separate attributes, but also [attribute groups](./attribute-groups.md).
 For this, use the `Select Attribute Group` option from the actions menu, and in the "Attribute Groups" pop-up that appears, select the desired groups from the list of available attribute groups.

 Please, note that attributes linked to product families are arranged by attribute groups correspondingly.
 Their placement depends on the configuration and the sort order value of the attribute group to which they belong.
+The attribute records that don't belong to any product family, are placed at the bottom of the `PRODUCT FAMILY ATTRIBUTES` panel in `No Group`.

-Attributes linked to the given product family record can be viewed, edited, or removed via the corresponding options from the single record actions menu on the `PRODUCT FAMILY ATTRIBUTES` panel:
+Attributes linked to the given product family record can be viewed, edited, unlinked or removed via the corresponding options from the single record actions menu on the `PRODUCT FAMILY ATTRIBUTES` panel:

 ![Attributes actions](../../_assets/product-families/attributes-actions-menu.jpg)

+When the attribute is unlinked from the product family record, it still remains in the product record.
+However, when you unlink the *required* attribute from the family record, the given attribute becomes non-required in the product record.

 The attribute record is removed from the product family only after the action is confirmed:

 ![Removal confirmation](../../_assets/product-families/attribute-remove-confirmation.jpg)

+Please, beware that removing the attribute record from the product family leads to removing it from the product record as well.

-Unlinking of the attributes is performed through unlinking the attribute groups on the `PRODUCT FAMILY ATTRIBUTES` panel.
-To do this, use the corresponding option from the attribute group actions menu and confirm your decision:
+Additionally, you can unlink attribute groups on the `PRODUCT FAMILY ATTRIBUTES` panel.
+To do this, use the `Unlink` option from the attribute group actions menu located to the right of the desired attribute group name, and confirm your decision in the pop-up that appears:

 ![AG unlink](../../_assets/product-families/ag-unlink.jpg)